 All of CAC's resources are aligned with the Canadian Guideline on Concussion in Sport, produced by Parachute Canada, and designed to teach you how to ensure the safety of athletes and participants.

 - Concussion Baseline Testing: Fact Sheet

 - Concussion Guidelines for Coaches

 - Concussion Guidelines for Athletes

 For Canadians who are visually impaired or blind, an extensive list of resources on concussion and visual impairments are available on the Canadian Blind Sports website.

-Our eLearning modules teach you how to recognize the signs and symptoms of a concussion – and also how to respond.
+Our free eLearning modules teach you how to recognize the signs and symptoms of a concussion – and also how to respond.